JvanKatwijk/dab-pluto/README.md

 ------------------------------------------------------------------------
-experiments with a cmdline DAB decoder for PLUTO
+Experiments with a cmdline DAB decoder for PLUTO (and SDRplay)
 ------------------------------------------------------------------------

 When experimenting with DAB for Pluto I needed a subset of the dab-cmdline program.
 After all, I was not interested in data handling whatsoever, just the audio services.

-The supported samplerates for pluto start slightly higher than the required 2048000 samples/second.
-So one of the experiments was to compare a solution with a fractional decimation from 2100000 samples per second to 2048000 with an integer decimation from 2 * 2048000 to 2048000 samples per second.
-The latter obviously required some decent filtering of the input.
+The supported samplerates for the Adalm Pluto start slightly higher than the required 2048000 samples/second we need for DAB.
+So one of the experiments was to compare a solution with a fractional decimation from 2100000 samples per second to 2048000 to an integer decimation from 2 * 2048000 to 2048000 samples per second.
+The latter obviously requires some decent filtering (the DAB signal has a width of just over 1.5 MHz) of the input.
 The ad9361 library provides a suitable baseband filtering that seems to work well.
 Since fractional decimation requires interpolation of complex (floating point) numbers, and integer decimation - provided filtering is OK - only requires skipping elements, the approach with integer decimation beats the other one, dramatically.

 Of course, the inputrate now doubles.
-It is 4096000 samples per second, where each sample is made up of 4 bytes, so around 16 M bytes/second.
+It is now 4096000 samples per second, where each sample is made up of 4 bytes, so the total input is around 16 M bytes/second.

-A second experiment was to increase the coupling of the device handler, the one responsible for collecting the samples, with the ofdm relted code.
+A second experiment was to increase the coupling of the device handler, the one responsible for collecting the samples, with the ofdm related code in order to see id the frequency correction can be moved to the hardware device rather than being executed in software.

 Note that in Qt-DAB and in dab-cmdline, the ofdm "processor" is built up running in its own thread, looking for samples in a (kind of) shared buffer, a buffer maintained in the device handler.
 Device handler is completely unaware of who is looking at the data or what happens to the data.
+The ofdm "processor" "pulls" the samples in, computes DAB frames and
-The consequence is that frequency correction is dome - in software by multiplying the incoming samples with values from an oscillator (table).
-Pofiles show that preprocessing the samples this way is pretty expensive.
+- as part of that - computes the error in the frequency, and corrects the latter by multiplying the incoming samples with computed correction values from an oscillator (table).
+Profiles show that this part of processing the samples this way is pretty expensive (again, note that we have here 2048000 complex multiplications per second)

-In dab-2 (a variant of Qt-DAB) and here another approach is taken: the device handler passes the samples directly on to the "ofdm processor", the latter now executing in the same thread as sample collector in the device handler.
+In dab-2 (a variant of Qt-DAB) and here in dab-pluto another approach is taken: the device handler passes the samples directly on to the "ofdm processor", the latter is now implemented as a function, executing in the same thread as the sample collector in the device handler.

-Note that in a pluto handler, collecting samples is done in a task executed in a separate thread, while in e.g. the sdrplay (well, the version 2 library) this is done in a call back function.

-The advantage of the approach is that the delay in collecting a sample and deciding what the frequency offset is for that and the other samples is much smaller, and correction can be done by instructing the device handler to adapt the frequency of the device.
+The advantage of the approach is that the delay in collecting a sample and deciding what the frequency offset is for that and the other samples is much smaller, and correction can be done by instructing the device handler to adapt the frequency of the SDR device.

+Note that in a pluto handler, collecting samples is done in a task executed in a separate thread, while in e.g. the SDRplay (well, the version 2 library) this is done in the call back function.

 Running the resulting dab-decoder requires less CPU power than the approach in dab-cmdline (and Qt-DAB).
-In spite of the fact that some conversion is to take place on the samplerate of the incoming sample stream, the dab-pluto decoder runs nicely on an RPI 2.
+In spite of the fact that some conversion is to take place on the samplerate of the incoming sample stream, the dab-pluto decoder runs nicely on an RPI 2 with an average load of app 50 percent.

 The software tree contains two versions of the device handler for Pluto.
 While the one in the directory "pluto-handler" is the one with the